 Here's my mom's two-color brioche hat finished!
 Westozcaat suggested I call it the Galah, after a pink and gray Australian bird.
-So I looked that bird up (gotta love Google!)
-Here it is:

 I think the name fits!
 But don't tell Mom her hat is named after a bird.
 She'll freak, because she's severly bird-a-phobic.